MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 ## Context and Authentication

-You might require authentication before allowing a user to configure your app.
-Otherwise, your content might include sources that have their own authentication protocols.
+You require authentication before allowing a user to configure your app or your content might include sources that have their own authentication protocols.
 For more information, see [Authenticate a user in a Microsoft Teams tab](~/tabs/how-to/authentication/auth-flow-tab.md).
-Context information can be used to help in constructing the authentication requests and authorization page URLs.
+Use Context information to help construct the authentication requests and authorization page URLs.
-Ensure that all domains used in your tab pages are listed in the `manifest.json` `validDomains` array.
+Ensure that all domains used in your tab pages are listed in the `manifest.json` and `validDomains` array.

 ## Modify or remove a tab